-Lot width is defined the total length of the front lot line or the distance between side lot lines at the maximum front setback, whichever is greater.
+The total length of the front lot line or the distance between side lot lines at the maximum front setback, whichever is greater.

 Lumens:

 The amount of light energy generated by a light source.

 Main Building Mass:

 The volume of a primary or accessory building as defined by the dimensional standards for building type and onto which components and roofs may attach.